yellowberryHN/redive/docs/launcher.md

 > NOTE: For WACCA and WACCA S, the `config_region_jpn.json` file should be omitted from the config list, and the exe's name is `Mercury.exe`

 You can confirm that the launcher works by starting `WACCALauncher.exe`.
 You should see some text that says `LOADING...`.
-From here, it will load whatever the first
+From here, it will load the default profile, which will be the first file alphabetically if not set.

 You can interrupt the startup if you press the `TEST` button inside the cab.
 This should bring up the WACCALauncher menu, where you can change your default profile, as well as launch a profile manually.
 You can navigate this menu just like you would navigate the test menu in-game.